Martijncvv/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

-# Contract security measures
+# Contract Security Measures

+## Integer Over / Underflow (SWC-101)

+- The SafeMath library is shipped with Solidity 0.8.x.

-## Using Specific Compiler Pragma
+## Floating Pragma (SWC-103)

-Compiler pragma `0.8.0` used in contracts to avoid bugs due to outdated compilers.
+- Compiler pragma `0.8.0` used in contracts to avoid bugs due to outdated compilers.

-## Integer Over / Underflow

-The SafeMath library is shipped with Solidity 0.8.x.
+## Unprotected Ether Withdrawal (SWC-105)

+- Ether withdrawals are protected by role based access control.

 ## Use Modifiers Only for Validation

-All modifiers only validate data with `require` statements.
+- All modifiers only validate data with `require` statements.

-## Protected Ether Withdrawal

-### OpenCleanUp Contract

-- ETH Withdrawal is protected by role based access control.

-### OpenCleanUpRoles Contract

-- ETH Withdrawal is protected by contract owner access control.

-## Proper Use of Require, Assert and Revert

-## Checks-Effects-Interactions

-## Proper use of .call and .delegateCall
+## Proper use of call and delegatecall instead of send, transfer

+- The function `withdraw()` uses the `.cal` statement to withdraw Ether.